 First of all, there is a storyline in the Archie comics where Archie gets married.
 In Issue #600, Archie proposes to and marries Veronica.
 In subsequent issues, the two plan a gorgeous wedding and welcome a beautiful set of twins.
 This all seems fine and dandy until Issue #603 . . . when Archie proposes to and marries Betty.
 Yes, we're suddenly thrust into an alternate universe that shows everything that would happen if Archie were to choose Betty instead.
 They plan a gorgeous wedding and live happily ever after.
 In Issue #606, we get the epilogue to this story: Archie snaps out of these visions of the future.
 None of it happened.
 It was all just fantasy.

 You might argue that the fact that Archie picks Veronica first is telling in and of itself, but that's the most you could say to come to any kind of conclusion.
-I mean, someone had to go first, and Veronica is clearly the more divisive choice, mostly because Archie and Betty always seemed like soulmates.
+Someone had to go first, and Veronica is clearly the more divisive choice, mostly because Archie and Betty have usually been painted as soulmates.
 Picking Veronica first was a surefire way to dredge up interest, get people talking, and convince people to buy and read.
 But with Betty filling in the back half of this story, the reality is that he doesn't pick either one, or he picks both, or however you want to say it.
 Bottom line: we don't get our answer.

 And then, we don't really know how else to sugarcoat it: Archie dies.
 In 2010, the Archie comics were revived with the title "Life With Archie," and in Issue #37 of this series, Archie sustains a fatal gunshot wound while trying to protect his friend Kevin Keller.
 According to an "obituary" in The New York Times, his last words to both Betty and Veronica are, "I've always loved you."
 The original Archie Andrews never really makes his choice.
 Even as he breathes his final breath and says his final words, he's committed to making us wonder.